cgabriel5/monitorjs/README.md

 // is the same as this
 var monitor = Monitor(controller, obj);
 ```
 **Note**: A controller is not necessary.
-Using listeners via the `instance.on` method is perfectly fine.
+Using path listeners via the `instance.on` method is perfectly fine.

 ```js
 // this...